July 6, 2022 | Article | 5 min Business insights

 - Integrated omnichannel warehouses address all channels seamlessly, leveraging technology systems to manage inventory across a common stock pool.
 Omnichannel facilities generally offer the most automative flexibility, although operators may have to make sacrifices on cycle time, productivity, and dedicated capacity.

 Facing an ever-changing market, warehouse operators are pivoting away from turnkey providers, and towards as-a-service warehouse automation solutions.
 Investing in robotics-as-a-service and fulfillment-as-a-service can help circumvent hurdles associated with up-front financial risk.
 Now, operators can play with a variable cost structure to test and learn more about emerging technologies and how they can help their warehousing operation.

 Take Your Warehouse Operations Into the Future

 Warehouse automation solutions lead the way for business owners to combat labor shortages while meeting exploding eCommerce demands.
 However, adopting new technology isn't as easy as just ordering it online.
 Large warehouses require meticulous planning and financial consideration before making such an investment.

-Partnering with a trusted financial institution like Bank of Blue Valley can help you explore how warehouse automation solutions can impact your business.
+Partnering with a trusted financial institution like Bank of Blue Valley, a division of HTLF Bank can help you explore how warehouse automation solutions can impact your business.
 Work with an expert commercial banker to discuss the level of automation you're looking for, the size of an investment needed and its potential impact to your financial performance.

-Get in touch with Bank of Blue Valley to speak with a commercial banker with warehouse management insight, and carry your operations into an automated future.
+Get in touch with Bank of Blue Valley, a division of HTLF Bank to speak with a commercial banker with warehouse management insight, and carry your operations into an automated future.